Tuesday, December 13, 2022

 In spite of the Millenia's name, longevity was not its strong point, and by Christmas 2007, I had transitioned to a sedated black Buick which remains my mode of transportation to this day.
 It has a sun roof that opens only for light (I have also heard it called a moon roof) but the upside is that I can load six CDs at once, enough for continuous music throughout the duration of any trip I am likely to take.

 I have not mentioned the first car I ever owned and with good reason.
 I would like to forget the Ford Capri.
 Through no fault of my own, it only survived a couple of Christmases.
-My brothers, the Chevy guys, told me not to buy a Ford, but in my determined youth, I could not see past the Capri's cuteness and chose not to heed their advice.
+My brothers, the Chevy guys, told me not to buy a Ford, but in my determined youth, I could not see past the Capri's cuteness and did not heed their advice.
 As it turned out, my brothers were exactly right.
 Shortly after I drove it off the showroom floor, the infamous Capri came apart at the seams, literally.
 The seats were as ragged as Raggedy Ann and the motor likewise.

 This Christmas, the sleepy Buick still reigns.
 It continues to serve me well going back and forth to the grocery store and the little brick church at the top of a hill.
 The driver-side door handle has not fallen off again since I had it repaired.
-Still, in spite of its reliability, I have this vision of cruising in a red convertible through the sunset of my life, but for personal reasons, that has about as much chance of happening as Santa balancing his sleigh on the steep pointy roof of my house.
+Still, in spite of its reliability, I have this vision of cruising in a red convertible through the sunset of my life, but for personal reasons, that has about as much chance of happening as Santa balancing his sleigh on the steep, pointy roof of my house.

 In closing, I will say that reliving my past Christmases through the cars I drove has been mighty fun, and speaking of fun, the most fun car I ever drove was one I did not own.
 It was Clarence's old 1963 dark blue Corvair with a manual transmission.
 I loved changing gears.
 I particularly enjoyed testing my skill at a stoplight on a hill, where I had to press the gas pedal and release the clutch in finite precision, lest I roll into the car behind me.
-For many months I zipped around Greensboro and to my job at Western Electric in the little Corvair.
+For many months I zipped around Greensboro and to my first job in the little Corvair.

 Merry Christmas, everyone!